Vonrisen/mtd-cluster/monitoring+falco_installation_guide.md

    ```bash
    helm install mysql-exporter prometheus-community/prometheus-mysql-exporter --namespace bank-project --values mysql-export-values.yaml
    ```
-   * `--namespace bank-project`: Installs the exporter into the bank-project namespace (assuming your banking application is in this namespace).
-Ensure this namespace exists (`kubectl create namespace bank-project`).
-   * `--values <path_to_your_values_file>`: This is crucial.
-Your values file must contain configuration allowing the exporter to connect to your MySQL database.
-This typically includes the MySQL host, port, username, and password (often stored securely using Kubernetes Secrets referenced in the values file).
-Consult the prometheus-mysql-exporter chart documentation for details on configuring database access in the values file.

 4. Upon successful installation, you will see output similar to the one you provided:
    ```